naveenrajm7/naveenrajm7.github.io/_pages/privacy.md

 #### Google Analytics

 Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
 You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

-#### Google Adsense

-Google Adsense, a third party affiliate marketing network, uses cookies to help make sure I get a commission when you buy a product after clicking on a link or ad banner that takes you to the site of one of their merchants.
-You can read [Google Adsense Privacy Policy](http://support.google.com/adsense/bin/answer.py?hl=en&answer=48182).
-Just like this website, my Google Adsense is a work in progress.
-As the revenue streams evolve, so will this page.

 ### Links to Third Party Websites
 I have included links on this website for your use and reference.
 I am not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these websites may differ from our own.